Spanning the Operational Space: How to Select Use Cases and Mission Threads

 Solicit tools to help with use case/mission thread creation, management, and use.
-There are a variety of commercial and government tools to help capture the use case actors, scripts, and actions.
+A variety of commercial and government tools can help capture the use case actors, scripts, and actions.
 There are also tools to capture the results of these activities from modeling and simulations or operator-driven exercises/experiments.
 Remember, it is not about the tool but about the process.

 Share use cases and mission threads with others.
-Given the relatively wide perspective and encompassing value of use cases and mission threads across the system engineering life cycle, there is value in employing use cases/mission threads in multiple system engineering activities.
+Given the relatively wide perspective and encompassing value of use cases and mission threads across the systems engineering life cycle, there is value in employing use cases/mission threads in multiple systems engineering activities.

 Don't believe that you have the greatest use cases/mission threads in the world.
 You probably don't, but you probably do have important pieces of the overall puzzle and value; share use cases and mission threads to increase the overall value of capabilities to the end users.

 An important part of using use cases and mission threads is the results you get from architectures, testing, experiments, and exercises.
 Be sure to make your results very visible.
-A lot of time is used in capturing and assessing the use case data and parameters.
-Make your analysis visible to others to use in exercises (perhaps physical exercises), models and simulations, etc. Seek out and contribute to use case/mission thread data repositories so your work can be used and reused across the system engineering life cycle.
+Capturing and assessing the use case data and parameters take significant time.
+Make your analysis visible to others to use in exercises (perhaps physical exercises), models and simulations, etc. Seek out and contribute to use case/mission thread data repositories so your work can be used and reused across the systems engineering life cycle.

 Remember to document.
 It is especially important to know who vetted your descriptions, what the scope of the analysis was, and who the user was.
 It is also important to provide references to any MITRE document that illuminates your work.
 Documentation is especially important when discussions occur later about scope.